Farama-Foundation/SuperSuit/README.md

 `normalize_obs(env, env_min=0, env_max=1)` linearly scales observations to be 0 to 1, given known minimum and maximum observation values. *Ben this used to be called range_scale.*

 `reshape(env, shape)` reshapes observations into given shape. *Ben I slightly changed what this function should be.*

+Future wrapper work:
+"action_cropping and obs_padding implement the techniques described in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning* to standardized heterogeneous action spaces."